yogain123/XML-TO-JSON/README.md

 # XML-TO-JSON
 XML-TO-JSON using AngularJS

-Convert XML to JSON on one Click
+Convert XML to JSON in one Click
-BOOM.
+BOOM!!!.